seanthegeek/mailsuite/README.rst

   - Prepend the namespace to the folder path when required

   - Automatically reconnect when needed
-  - Work around quirks in Gmail/G-suite, Office 365, Exchange, and Dovcot
+  - Work around quirks in Gmail/G-suite, Office 365, Exchange, Dovcot, and DavMail

 - Consistent email parsing

+  - SHA256 hashes of attachments

 - Simplified email sending via SMTP

   - Uses opportunistic encryption (``STARTTLS``) by default